salbert21/resume/singlePageResume/rendercv_output/Samuel_W._Albert,_PhD_CV.md

 - Sept 2023 – present
 - Laurel, MD
-- **Flight Performance Analyst on NASA Dragonfly Mobility Team** -- perform Monte Carlo analyses, sensitivity studies, and flight envelope sweeps for rotorcraft on Titan
+- Flight Performance Analyst on NASA Dragonfly Mobility Team -- performs Monte Carlo analyses, sensitivity studies, and flight envelope sweeps for rotorcraft on Titan
-- **Co-PI of Research Grant with UMD** -- lead team of 6 engineers in applying neural radiance field models to multi-spectral dynamic spacecraft imagery
+- Co-PI of 2-year joint IRAD with UMD -- leads team in using neural radiance fields to render high-fidelity multi-spectral dynamic spacecraft scenes
-- **Advanced Technology Applications** -- astrodynamics, navigation, simulation, mission concept development for a variety of national security space missions/projects
+- Applies mission design, orbit estimation, and mission concept development to a variety of national security space missions/projects

-## NASA (multiple instances), Visiting Technologist; Summer Intern
+## NASA, Visiting Technologist/Intern (multiple)

-- various, 2019-2022
+- 2019-2022 (various)
 - Remote / Pasadena, CA
 - Co-developed novel guidance algorithm for drag-modulated aerocapture and implemented in C++ for use in DSENDS aerocapture simulation
 - Performed flight-mechanics analysis and trajectory design for the Small High Impact Energy Landing Device (SHIELD) concept